Optical geometries

 \begin{rem} In dimensions four and five, a twisting congruence is necessarily maximally twisting. \end{rem}

-The next proposition is particularly important: it tells us for that for a maximally twisting congruence, one can associate a distinguished splitting of the tangent bundle.
-This means in particular that the structure group of the frame bundle is reduced from $\Sim^0(n)$ to $\CO^0(n)$ --- in fact, the stabiliser of the twist yields an even further reduction to a subgroup of $\CO^0(n)$. \begin{proposition} Let $(\mc{M}, g, K)$ be $(2m+2)$-dimensional optical geometry with maximally twisting geodetic congruence $\mc{K}$.
+The next proposition is particularly important: it tells us that for a maximally twisting congruence, one can associate a distinguished splitting of the tangent bundle.
+This means in particular that the structure group of the frame bundle is reduced from $\Sim^0(n)$ to $\CO^0(n)$ --- in fact, the stabiliser of the twist yields a further reduction to a subgroup of $\CO^0(n)$. \begin{prop} Let $(\mc{M}, g, K)$ be $(2m+2)$-dimensional optical geometry with maximally twisting geodetic congruence $\mc{K}$.
 Then there exists a generator $k$ of $\mc{K}$ and a null vector field $\ell$ with $g(k, \ell) = 1$ such that $\kappa = g( k , \cdot)$ satisfies

 In particular, the geodesics of $\mc{K}$ are affinely parametrised by $k$, and we can write